Sean Payton: Dallas Cowboys

-Payton joined Bill Parcells and the Cowboys as an assistant head coach and a quarterbacks coach in 2003.
+Payton joined Bill Parcells and the Dallas Cowboys as an assistant head coach and a quarterbacks coach in 2003.
 He guided three different quarterbacks (Quincy Carter, Vinny Testaverde, and Drew Bledsoe) to 3,000-yard passing seasons, while contributing to improve the passing offense from a 31st rank to 15th in the league.
 He also has been attributed as the primary factor for the team signing undrafted free agent Tony Romo in 2003.

 In 2004, he became a sought-after assistant in the league, so the Cowboys gave him a pay raise to remain as their assistant head coach and quarterbacks coach.
 In 2005, he was promoted by Parcells to assistant head coach/passing game coordinator.

-New Orleans Saints
+New Orleans Saints (2006–2011)

-Payton began his first head coaching assignment in 2006, with the New Orleans Saints.
+Payton began his first head coaching assignment in 2006 with the New Orleans Saints.
 In the wake of Hurricane Katrina, during the 2005 season the Saints had finished with a 3–13 record, ranking as the second worst team in the league.
 However, Payton turned the struggling team around, and, with newly acquired free agent quarterback Drew Brees, led them to their first playoff appearance in six years.
 The team had one of the league's most productive offenses, ranking first in passing, and fifth in points scored.
 The Saints won the NFC South with a 10–6 record, earned a first-round playoff bye and notched only the second playoff win in franchise history, giving them a berth in the NFC Championship Game against the top-seeded Chicago Bears.
 The Saints out-gained the Bears in total yards on offense, but lost the game by the lopsided score of 39–14.
 Receiving 44 out of 50 votes from a panel of sports journalists and broadcasters, Payton won the AP NFL Coach of the Year Award in January 2007.

 In the 2007 season, the Saints tried to improve upon their 10–6 record from the previous season.
 They and the Pittsburgh Steelers opened the NFL preseason, playing the Hall of Fame Game on August 5, 2007.
-The Saints were 3–2 in the pre-season.
+The Saints were 3–2 in the preseason.
 The Saints also had the honor of opening the season against the defending champion Indianapolis Colts.
 The Saints finished the 2007 season 7–9.